makeorg/main-api/README.md

 Some parts of the configuration contain sensitive pieces of information and are defined in the secrets of the API.
 The following explains how to define these informations locally.

-In order to send mails via Mailjet or pull data from Webflow, create the file `/etc/make/make-api.conf` with the following content:
+In order to send mails via Mailjet, pull data from Webflow or use the google social connect, create the file `/etc/make/make-api.conf` with the following content:

 ```hocon